Jeffrey Epstein fallout: Ex-MIT staffers, professors demand to know extent of university's ties

 JEFFREY EPSTEIN'S ECCENTRIC, EXPLICIT TASTE IN ART SEEN IN PALM BEACH MANSION RAID VIDEO

 “As is known, human trafficking is among the largest illegal industries in the world—far eclipsing even the international drug trade.
-The untold misery this sick and evil institution has inflicted on children and women around the world—and continues to inflict—is incomprehensible,” the letter continues.
+The untold misery this sick and evil institution has inflicted on children and women around the world—and continues to inflict—is incomprehensible,” the letter continued.
 “We should like to note that unless MIT takes steps to demonstrate that there are consequences for those who chose to associate with (and thereby enable) Jeffrey Epstein by enriching MIT through his donations, there can be no rational hope for thinking that these sorts of sex crimes against women and children will end.”

 Joi Ito, director of MIT’s Media Lab, resigned from both the lab and from his position as a professor at the Cambridge school.
 The resignation was first reported by The New York Times.